Menu

 Making Progress:

-• Pupils' progress in most provisions are assessed via Boxall Profile assessments.
-These are set up at the beginning of the academic year and targets set from the weakest areas.
+• BOXALL profile assessments are used to monitor progress in pupils' emotional well-being.
+These assessments are set up at the beginning of the academic year and targets set from the weakest areas.
 These inform the learning focus of our social, emotional and mental health focused provisions.
 Boxall Profiles are reviewed and repeated each term to ensure progress is being made.

-• All pupils on the SEND register have an IEP.
+• All pupils on the SEND register have an IEP (Individual Education Plan).
 This provides targeted, small steps and is worked on daily in class.
-Teachers and TAs record progress against these small steps and they are reviewed each term.
+IEPs are reviewed each term by the class teacher and teaching assistant.

-• Pupils who are working at pre-key stage are assessed in collaboration with SSSEN using the pre-key stage, small steps.
+• Pupils who are working at pre-key stage are assessed in collaboration with SSSEN using the pre-key stage standards.
+Progress is currently monitored using B-Squared and Eaz-Mag assessment tools.

 Top